 Direct costs of \$0.9 million were incurred in connection with the Senior Secured Credit Facility.
 The costs were capitalized as an asset as they represent the benefit of being able to access capital over the contractual term.
-Additionally, \$0.3 million of unamortized deferred costs related to the modification of the prior senior secured credit facility are also being amortized over the term of the Senior

-Secured Credit Facility using the straight-line method.
-Amortization expense of the deferred financing charges of \$0.1 million was included in interest expense, net for the three months ended March 31, 2020.
+Additionally, \$0.3 million of unamortized deferred costs related to the modification of the prior senior secured credit facility are also being amortized over the term of the Senior Secured Credit Facility using the straight-line method.
+Amortization expense of the deferred financing charges of \$0.1 million was included in interest expense, net for each of the three and six months ended June 30, 2020 and 2019, respectively.

-Promissory Note
+Promissory Notes

-On February 27, 2017, Repeat Precision, LLC ("Repeat Precision") entered into a promissory note with Security State Bank & Trust, Fredericksburg, for an aggregate borrowing capacity of \$3.8 million.
+On February 27, 2017, Repeat Precision entered into a promissory note with Security State Bank & Trust, Fredericksburg, for an aggregate borrowing capacity of \$3.8 million.
 The note bears interest at a variable interest rate based on prime plus 1.00%.
 The promissory note is collateralized by certain equipment, inventory and receivables.
 The promissory note was renewed on February 16, 2018 for an aggregate borrowing capacity of \$4.3 million and was renewed again on February 14, 2020.
 The note is scheduled to mature on February 14, 2021.
 No other terms were changed.
-As of March 31, 2020 and December 31, 2019, we had no outstanding indebtedness under the promissory note.
+As of June 30, 2020 and December 31, 2019, we had no outstanding indebtedness under the promissory note.